-- Creamy Mami had this effect as part of her Magical Girl powers, which is how she ended up with a career as an idol singer.
+- Magical Angel Creamy Mami: Creamy Mami has this effect as part of her Magical Girl powers, which is how she ended up with a career as an idol singer.

 - In a more literal sense, an episode of A Little Snow Fairy Sugar has the musical accompaniment played by fairies that nobody can see or hear.